Generalized U(N) gauge transformations in the realm of the extended covariant Hamilton formalism of field theory: Extended canonical transformations

 \section{Extended canonical transformations}

-\subsection{Generating function of type $\FC_{1}$}
+\subsection{Generating function of type $\bFC_{1}\big|_y$}

-We may set up the condition for canonical transformations that include a mapping $\bx(\by)\mapsto\bX(\by)$ of the parameterizations of source and target systems, $\bx$ and $\bX$, respectively, with $y^{\mu}$ being the common independent variables of both systems.
-We again require the action integral --- this time in the formulation of Eqs.~(\ref{action-int2}) and (\ref{action-int3}) --- to be conserved under the action of the transformation.
-I.e., its integrand is determined up to the divergence of a $4$-vector function $\bFC_{1}=\bFC_{1}(\phi^{I},x^{\mu},\Phi^{I},X^{\mu})$ of the sets of original fields $\phi^{I}(\by)$ and transformed fields $\Phi^{I}(\by)$ in conjunction with the original variables $x^{\mu}(\by)$ and transformed variables, $X(\by)$
+We may set up the condition for canonical transformations that include a mapping $\bx(\by)\mapsto\bX(\by)$ of the parametrizations of source and target systems, $\bx$ and $\bX$, respectively, with $y^{\mu}$ being the common independent variables of both systems.
+We again require the action integral --- this time in the formulation of Eqs.~(\ref{action-int2}) and (\ref{action-int3}) --- to be conserved under the action of the transformation